 Avoidance is the worst thing you can do for social anxiety.
 Sometimes you just can’t do it or the situation is far too extreme for the severity of your anxiety but avoiding every social outing is only going to give your anxiety a breeding ground.
 Jumping in the deep end isn’t always the best answer, in fact that rarely works but doing little things bit by bit that make you anxious until it is more comfortable will help you more than avoiding going out altogether.

-Try my Free Exposure Guide on challenging your anxiety step-by-step to get you started.
+Try my Social Anxiety ebook on challenging your anxiety step-by-step to get you started.

 Social Anxiety Myth 6: You can “just get over it”.

 I’m sure most of us with social anxiety have heard the phrase “just get over it” before but we all know that’s not how it works.
 Social anxiety disorders are serious and if we could just get over it or “grow some balls” then we would definitely do that.
 It isn’t fun to have social anxiety, it’s pretty bloody miserable actually.

 If only it was as easy as “just getting over it”, there is a long process on learning how to manage or overcome anxiety and it’s not something anyone can easily snap out of.

 Social Anxiety Myth 7: Drinking alcohol will help.

 I’ll be the first to admit that after a glass of Prosecco I feel a bit more confident but using alcohol as a crutch for anxiety is a dangerous game.
 It’s a safety behaviour that can lead to a dependence every time you feel anxious in social situations but the thing is, once the initial confidence boosting effects of alcohol wear off, it can worsen your anxiety.